Naragiri/nixos-flake/README.md

 # naraos-nixos-flake

 # TODO:
+- [] Move all home-manager related files into a seperate module and makes a homes/nara@hades # Think of a better solution than declaring things twice

 - [] Overhaul modules to avoid using the 'with' anti-pattern. [?] means recheck for enable = true; and with pkgs;
   - [?] apps
   - [x] cli-apps